This page was updated on 05 January 2021. To view changes, please see page updates

-Within the placement space, some parents or carers may not be comfortable if the other party is sexually and gender diverse.
+Within the context of care arrangements, some parents or carers may not be comfortable if the other party is sexually and gender diverse.
 An example includes a parent not wanting their children placed with same-sex couple carers.
-This point of difference may create significant challenges to supporting the child in this placement.
+This point of difference may create significant challenges to supporting the child in this care arrangement.

 By improving your knowledge about sexual and gender diversity, you may be able to help the parents increase their understanding on the topic and reduce their fear of the unknown.
 Further strategies to assist may include building a relationship between the parents and carers, as outlined in the Working with carers part.